ciwei2015/ppmessage/README.md

 <img src="ppmessage/doc/ppkefu-ppcom.gif" height=400px></img>

-# PPMessage
+# PPMessage Lite Server

-With PPMessage, you can chat with visitor or customer via Web or mobile App.
+With [PPMessage](https://ppmessage.com), you can chat with visitor or customer via Web or mobile App.

-PPMessage targets to run on Linux, macOS and even **Windows** operating systems, including a series of frontend SDK named **PPCom** which run on your visitor or customer side, and a series of frontend App named **PPKefu** which run on your service team side.
-(Kefu comes from **客服** a chinese word, which means **agent** whose duty is customer service)

-PPMessage provide a [SaaS serivce](https://ppmessage.com), which are compatible with the Open Souce code.
-It means Web or Mobile App integrated with PPCom can work with the Open Source and SaaS service with minor changes (different key).
+PPMessage Lite Server targets to run on Linux, macOS and even **Windows** operating systems, and compatible with the [SaaS serivce](https://ppmessage.com), on interface level.
+It means Web or Mobile App integrated with PPMessage Lite Server can smoothly work with SaaS service with minor changes (different key).

 **PPConfig** is the first web UI you may meet.
-If you want to run a PPMessage server from source, PPMessage will guide you to config itself at first.
-After config is done, you will not need **PPConfig** any more.
-(Remove the `config.json` file under ppmessage/bootstrap, you can reconfig PPMessage with PPConfig)
+It will guide to config itself at first.
+After that, **PPConfig** not need any more.
+(Remove the `config.json` file under ppmessage/bootstrap, you can reconfig system with PPConfig)

 ## EASY START